 The Notes and the Guarantee are structurally subordinated to all and any existing and future liabilities and obligations of each of Temasek's portfolio companies (other than the Issuer).
 Generally, claims of creditors, including trade creditors, and claims of preferred shareholders, if any, of such companies will have priority with respect to the assets and earnings of such companies over the claims of Temasek and its creditors, including Noteholders seeking to enforce the Guarantee.
-The Indenture (or, where relevant, the Trust Deed) pursuant to which the Notes will be issued does not contain any restrictions on the ability of Temasek or its portfolio companies to incur indebtedness.
+The Indenture, the Singapore Law Trust Deed (or, where relevant, the English Law Trust Deed) pursuant to which the Notes will be issued does not contain any restrictions on the ability of Temasek or its portfolio companies to incur indebtedness.